buddy/vault-plugin-secrets-engine-buddy/README.md

 ### Rotating root token

 Updates the root credentials used for communication with Buddy.
 Rotating the root token removes the old one and creates new.
-To rotate the root token, run `vault write -f buddy/rotate-root`.
+To rotate the token, run `vault write -f buddy/rotate-root`.

 ```sh
 $ vault write -f buddy/rotate-root